-The deficits which researchers most commonly observed included difficulties in higher learning capabilities such as:
+The deficits researchers most commonly observed included difficulties in higher learning capabilities such as:

-The researchers also found how regions of the brain which control the above higher learning skills are the parts of the brain that develop fastest in life.
+The researchers also found how regions of the brain which control the higher learning skills are also the parts that develop fastest in life.
 Thus, any disturbance to normal growth in these regions can have a lasting effect on a child.

 Because a child’s brain is still developing, a brain injury may be more devastating for the child compared to an adult.
-As such, brain development tends to lag after a brain injury rather than developing at the same pace it would have experienced prior to the injury.
+As such, brain development tends to lag after a brain injury rather than developing at the same pace it would have experienced before the injury.

-While a child’s brain will still continue developing in the majority of cases following a brain injury, the brain cannot recover completely, the study found.
+While a child’s brain will continue developing in most cases following a brain injury, the brain cannot recover completely, the study found.

 Recovering Compensation for Your Family

-If your child has suffered a brain injury, it is important that the child gets the medical care that he or she needs in order to reduce the chances of long-term impairment.
-This may include working with therapists and specialists who can provide professional supportive care.
+If your child has suffered a brain injury, they must get the medical care needed to reduce the chances of long-term impairment.
+This may include working with therapists and specialists who can provide professional, supportive care.

-In addition to medical and therapy bills that your family has incurred, your child may require extra tutoring to help get caught up in school.
-The child may also suffer from a diminished quality of life because he or she is unable to do the things that the child once loved such as playing a favorite sport, engaging in a hobby or socializing with others.
+In addition to medical and therapy bills that your family has incurred, your child may require extra tutoring to get caught up in school.
+The child may also suffer from a diminished quality of life because they cannot do the things they once loved, such as playing a favorite sport, engaging in a hobby, or socializing with others.

-At the law offices of Davis, Saperstein & Salomon, P.C., our attorneys can help your family to pursue damages for all TBI-related losses if your child has suffered the injury due to the negligence of another.
+At the Davis, Saperstein & Salomon, our highly skilled traumatic brain injury attorneys can help your family pursue damages for your losses if your child suffered injuries due to someone else’s negligence.

 This post was originally published in November 2016 and has been updated for accuracy and comprehensiveness in November 2021.